 (The entrance to Café Hawelka)

-You can sit there for hours having bought a single coffee.
+You can sit there for a long time having bought a single coffee.
 (And some people do.)
 Even if the place is full and the queue outside seems intimidatingly long.

 The coffee houses even encourage this behaviour with another little tradition.
 Somewhere inside each one is a rack, table or stand covered in newspapers for you to borrow.